-Price is the most obvious factor to consider when choosing a supplier and can have the appearance of the most important.
+Price is the most obvious factor to consider when choosing a supplier and can have the appearance of being the most important.
 A business will typically do everything it can to improve margins, which means controlling raw materials costs.
 However, as mentioned above, if you cut costs too much and sacrifice on quality, your long-term business will suffer.
-The important thing to remember is simply do your research.
-Call different suppliers, get price quotes, consider reputation and know what you’re getting into.
+The important thing to remember is to simply do your research.
+Call multiple suppliers, get price quotes, consider reputation, ask for references, and know what you’re getting into.

 Considering the supplier structure in your industry is also very important.
 If you are the only buyer, for example, with several suppliers, you can demand lower prices and control things a bit better.
 The opposite is also true: one supplier and several buyers means they set the terms and you become a price taker.
 Remember as well that if buyers place too much downward pressure on prices, something is going to suffer.

-This very well may be the most important factor, and without it, neither company will operate at their full potential.
-This can be challenging, especially if you are going overseas and lack familiarity with the laws, customs, and culture.
+This very well may be the most important factor.
+Without it, neither company will operate at their full potential.
+Trust can be challenging, especially if you are sourcing overseas and lack familiarity with the laws, customs, and culture.
 Language, for example, can be a significant factor in itself.
 If you can’t call your supplier up and have a direct conversation when you need to, it can cause serious risks.
 I’ve had several clients here in Utah run into this issue.
 It often makes much more sense to buy from a warehouse in Thailand or China.
 However, few people know the language, and unless your supplier knows English, communication challenges may make things more difficult down the line.

 Another thing that can help with trust is having an equity position.
 Many large retailers have significant equity stakes in their supplies, which naturally aligns incentives.